-Section Number: 6.2.2.2 WAS: Object Heading : Block IIA SVs.
-Object Type : Header Redlines: Object Heading : Block IIA SVs- (Decommissioned) Object Type : Header IS: Object Heading : Block IIA SVs (Decommissioned) Object Type : Header Rationale: During the RFC discussions, it was determined that certain appropriate terms are outdated, such as Block IIA.
-As a result, this RFC plans to remove those outdated terms.
+Section Number: 6.2.2.2 WAS: Object Heading: Block IIA SVs Redlines: Object Heading: Block IIA SVs (Decommissioned) IS: Object Heading: Block IIA SVs (Decommissioned) Rationale: All Block II and IIA SVs have been decommissioned, so requirements in this section have been modified to describe the decommissioning.
+(T. Anthony)

-Section Number: 6.2.2.2.0-1 WAS: The second block of full scale operational SVs developed by Rockwell International are designated as SVNs 22-40 and are termed "Block IIA" SVs.
+The second block of full scale operational SVs developed by Rockwell International are designated as SVNs 22-40 and are termed "Block IIA" SVs.
 These SVs are capable of providing 60 days of positioning service without contact from the CS.
 Redlines:

-The second block of full scale operational SVs developed by Rockwell International are designated as SVNs 22-40 and are termed "Block IIA" SVs. -These SVs arewere capable of providing 60 days of positioning service without contact from the CS.
+The second block of full scale operational SVs developed by Rockwell International are designated as SVNs 22-40 and are termed "Block IIA" SVs.- These SVs are were capable of providing 60 days of positioning service without contact from the CS.
 These SVs transmitted a configuration code of 001 (reference paragraph 20.3.3.5.1.4).
 There are no longer any active Block IIA SVs in the GPS constellation.

-The second block of full scale operational SVs developed by Rockwell International are designated as SVNs 22-40 and are termed "Block IIA" SVs.
+The second block of full scale operational SVs are designated as SVNs 22-40 and are termed "Block IIA" SVs.
 These SVs were capable of providing 60 days of positioning service without contact from the CS.
 These SVs transmitted a configuration code of 001 (reference paragraph 20.3.3.5.1.4).
 There are no longer any active Block IIA SVs in the GPS constellation.